 Although both Manly and Bondi are popular places for British expats, especially backpackers, I’d personally live in Bondi if I was looking for a party vibe.
 If I was looking for somewhere relaxed next to the beach, I’d head to Manly.

 Because Manly is much further away than a lot of the city suburbs, a lot of people who live in Manly actually never venture further out.
-Whilst it might offer up the best commute in the world, the Manly ferry takes about 30 minutes or around 20 minutes on the fast ferry to Circular Quay which pulls in next to Sydney Opera House.
+While it might offer up the best commute in the world, the Manly ferry takes about 30 minutes or around 20 minutes on the fast ferry to Circular Quay which pulls in next to Sydney Opera House.
 Sounds all romantic right?

 Just be careful you don’t try to catch the ferry on one of these days below.
 A rarity but it does happen!
 If it is awful weather, you’ll have to catch the bus into the city.
 You might not have heard of Military Road yet, but it will become a dread in no time.